This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages.

 MTA-STS vs. SMTP DANE

-Neither SMTP DANE nor MTA-STS is universally “better”; the choice depends on the specific context and needs of the organization.
+Neither SMTP DANE nor MTA-STS is universally better.
 SMTP DANE provides stronger security, but requires DNSSEC, and not every DNS provider supports DNSSEC yet.
-MTA-STS, on the other hand, is easier to implement and provides good security through HTTPS and DNS.
+MTA-STS is easier to implement and provides good security through HTTPS and DNS.
 Using the two together can provide the best of both worlds, increasing security through a layered approach.

 Reference